Malaysia Residency by Investment

 - He/She has not been convicted and imprisoned for any prescribed offences.

 This declaration states that all the requirements of the CA have been complied with.
-It must be signed by the company secretary who handles the registration and is named in the Memorandum and Articles of Association.
+This must be signed by the company secretary named in the Memorandum and Articles of Association.

 - Original copy of Form 13A.